looker-open-source/admin_power_pack/README.md

-# ⚡ Looker Admin Power Pack ⚡
+# ⚡ Admin Power Pack ⚡

 This project is a Looker extension that offers extended functionality for Looker admins.
 Key features include: